Dhaka women suffer more when climate change worsens the dengue situation

 Another study to trace the association of climate factors with dengue incidence in Bangladesh, Dhaka city, published in May this year, predicts that the number of dengue cases will increase 1.13 times if the maximum temperature increases by 1◦C.

-Similarly, the average dengue cases will increase 1.03, 1.25, and 1.07 times if the humidity, wind speed, and minimum temperature respectively increase by 1 unit, one of the authors of the study, Momin Islam, also a faculty at the Department of Meteorology of Dhaka University, said.
+Similarly, the average dengue cases will increase by 1.03, 1.25, and 1.07 times if the humidity, wind speed, and minimum temperature respectively increase by one unit, one of the authors of the study, Momin Islam, also a faculty at the Department of Meteorology of Dhaka University, said.

 Women suffering more